RDFa Templating

 </html>

 Let us walk through the example: It first defines the needed namespace prefixes, and sets the document language.
 Two namespaces are defined for use by RDFa Templates: Here, the namespace assigned to the rat:-prefix is used for the XML elements and attributes used inline in the XHTML document, whereas sub: is used to prefix the document author's variables, so that each variable is denoted by a URI.
 It has also two attributes to set the document type of the result document.
-The head element is irrelevant to the example and therefore left empty for brevity.
+In the current implementation, these prefixes are hardcoded in the code, but this will change in upcoming releases.

 The rat:graph element delimits a named graph.
 It can be understood as a unit that may result in a single query in the first usage scenario above.
 Let us in the following consider only this case, the processing in the second usage scenario is very much up to the backend.

-The xml:id attribute causes a named graph to be created, using the base URI of the document and the attribute content as a fragment identifier.
+The g:graph attribute causes a named graph to be created, using the base URI of the document and the attribute content as a fragment identifier.
 All triples that has a predicate within this element will be added to this graph.
 It is important to understand the the named graph is used to refer to the graph in the context of the document, but it is not necessarily used in any generated SPARQL query.
+In the current implementation, the namespace URI and qname of this attribute is hardcoded, so it must be used in any experiments, but this will change in a full implementation of the ideas in this document.

 The element then has an optional endpoint attribute, which contains the URL of the SPARQL endpoint that the query that stems from the triples of that particular graph will be run against.